Who Is Dawn Richard And What Did She Say At The Sean ‘Diddy’ Combs Trial?

-The trial of Sean 'Diddy' Combs is reaching the end of its first week in New York City.
+The first week of the trial of Sean 'Diddy' Combs has come to an end in New York City, but there's still more to come.
 He is currently facing charges of sex trafficking, racketeering and transportation to engage in prostitution in court.
 In addition to the criminal charges, he faces a range of civil lawsuits alleging sexual assault, rape and abuse over a 20 year period.
 He denies all allegations and has pleaded not guilty in court.

 Given Diddy's status as a music mogul, it's little surprise that Judge Arun Subramanian, who is overseeing the case, described the extensive list of famous names that might come up in court.

-As the trial continues, there has been renewed interest in Diddy's ex-girlfriend, the late Kim Porter who dated Diddy in the 90s and again in the noughties.
-After the jury left Thursday, prosecutors told the court that they would like to bring more witnesses to the stand on Friday, including singer Dawn Richard.
+As the trial continues, there has been renewed interest in Diddy's ex-girlfriend, the late Kim Porter, who dated Diddy in the 90s and again in the noughties.
+The latest in a long line of celebrity witnesses is singer Dawn Richard, who took to the stand on Friday.
 The singer filed a lawsuit against Diddy in September and accused him of sexual and physical abuse throughout the eight years they worked together.
-It's unclear whether she will take to the witness stand today

 Who is Dawn Richard?